 The Johnson Memorial competition started in 1987.
 A shield, the Johnson Memorial Trophy, was donated by their family to commemorate Rhoda and Eddy Johnson.
 Rhoda was a President of the CCA and South Island Vice President of the New Zealand Croquet Council.

-It is a Handicap Doubles Association Croquet Tournament played over a number of Saturday mornings in the first half of the season leading to a play off in December.
+It is an Association Croquet Handicap Doubles Tournament generally played over a number of Saturday mornings in the first half of the season followed by a set of play-offs.
 It often allows an inexperienced player to be mentored by an experienced player to assist in learning tactics and stroke play.